Competitive Analysis

 Usability Testing

-I built an interactive prototype in Figma and performed a mix of moderated/unmoderated tests with 6 participants.
+I built an interactive prototype in Figma and performed a mix of moderated/unmoderated tests with 15 participants.
 I asked participants to freely use the app as they desired and then had them complete 2 tasks: Create a Shopping List and Search for a Farmers Market using the Discover filters.

 The feedback was that overall people really liked the design and felt the app functioned as they would have expected.
-There were 2 critical comments one of which was around the lists section being hard to find and the other around the size of the food icons.
+There were some critical comments one of which was around the lists section being hard to find and the other around the size of the food icons.

 Priority Revisions